Maternity Discrimination is killing women's careers

 The word rang in her ears for several days.

-Anagha (name changed) is a senior lawyer.
-Anagha had always led her team with some serious workaholism, putting in long hours and working weekends.
+Nina (name changed) is a senior lawyer.
+Nina had always led her team with some serious workaholism, putting in long hours and working weekends.
 She worked on cases that regularly made the front page news.
 Her exceptional caliber and work ethic was highly respected among colleagues as well as clients.

 At this peak of her career, she discovered that she was expecting.
-The pregnancy was a surprise but Anagha and her husband were thrilled nonetheless.
+The pregnancy was a surprise but Nina and her husband were thrilled nonetheless.

 On the professional front, however, she began experiencing some changes almost as soon as she made the news public.
-She began wondering if clients would want to stop working with her now that she was pregnant.
+Clients she had worked with for years suddenly seemed unsure about working with her now that she was pregnant.
 Her work involved dealing with aggressive clients, who expected their lawyers to be just as aggressive.
-So far, Anagha had had no problems keeping up.
+So far, Nina had had no problems keeping up.
 However, she now worried about looking like the "meek pregnant woman at the table".

 "Would they think having me as a lawyer will make them look weak?", she would wonder.